cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 This behavior is a strong indicator of **steganography**, an obfuscation technique in which malicious code or data is concealed within a file that appears to be harmless.
 By disguising the malware as a normal image, attackers increase the likelihood that users will open the file while reducing suspicion and potentially bypassing basic security controls.

 In this case, the `.jpg` extension was used to **hide the ransomware payload behind the appearance of a legitimate image file**, making **steganography** the most likely obfuscation technique.

+> The .jpg extension is consistent with masquerading because executable content was presented as an image file.
+The challenge identifies steganography as the expected answer, but the extension alone does not independently prove steganographic embedding.

 *Answer: steganography*